Description

 - Black Labor on Pacific Docks: Pioneers in shipping, WWII-era women shipbuilders, and longshoring and labor movements

-- Black Ecologies: the impact of Black folks’ interactions with the natural world, from hunting to ecology
+- Engaging with the Natural World: the impact of Black folks’ interactions with the natural world, from hunting to ecology

 - Patrolling the Pacific: discriminatory maritime policies and Black soldiers and sailors on the water